 Fetal Alcohol Spectrum Disorder (FASD) is the term used to describe the lifelong physical and/or neurodevelopmental impairments that can result from alcohol exposure to the fetus during pregnancy.

-This project works to prevent FASD in Tasmania through a variety of campaigns and resources, most notably a set of colourful postcards to promote the message that no alcohol during pregnancy is the safest choice.
+This project works to prevent FASD in Tasmania through a variety of campaigns and resources, most notably a set of colourful postcards to promote the message that any amount of alcohol can harm your baby while you are pregnant.

 In 2017 DEN began a campaign to raise awareness of FASD and to share the unequivocal message that no alcohol in pregnancy is the safest choice.
 This campaign was supported with the development of a set of colourful postcards featuring local community members to promote this message.
 A key focus of this campaign was to engage with dads-to-be and friends, to support pregnant mums to be alcohol-free.